 Face Masks - Everything You Need to Know

-Since the pandemic began you may have seen the emergence of plenty of types of face mask, whether you’ve seen fashion style cloth face masks or surgical style face masks it can be quite confusing is to which is right.
+Since the pandemic began you may have seen the emergence of a variety of face masks, whether you’ve seen fashion style cloth face masks or surgical style face masks it can be quite confusing as to which is right.

-Disposable Masks - Available in packs of 50
+Disposable Face Masks - Available in packs of 50

 These disposable face masks contain 3-ply antibacterial filtration layers which offer the wearer increased protection from inhalation of droplets and fine particles which may contain the virus.